Collaborating for better health and wellness

-CMU’s Interdisciplinary Center for Community Health & Wellness actively engages with communities regionally and statewide in partnerships, collaborations and initiatives.
+CMU’s Interdisciplinary Center for Community Health and Wellness actively engages with communities regionally and statewide in partnerships, collaborations and initiatives.

 To learn more view our Michigan ACE Initiative Video where CMU Center Director and Michigan ACEs Master Trainer, Alison Arnold, talks about Building Resilience: Healing Communities.

 Michigan Preventing ACEs: Data to Action (MI PACE-D2A)

 The MI PACE D2A project is a $1.3M three-year cooperative the Centers for Disease Control and Prevention (CDC) and the Michigan Public Health Institute (MPHI) to address state-specific needs related to the prevention of adverse

 childhood experiences (ACEs).
 The primary goals of the project are to: